Post-operative necrotising enterocolitis. One case cured by hyperbaric oxygenotherapy | Canada Hyperbarics Skip to main content

 What They Found

-The researchers observed that post-operative ileus, causing tissue ischemia and anaerobic bacterial overgrowth, appeared to be responsible for this severe complication.
+The researchers observed that post-operative ileus, causing tissue ischaemia and anaerobic bacterial overgrowth, appeared to be responsible for this severe complication.
 They reported that hyperbaric oxygen therapy (HBOT) was used as an additional treatment for this patient.
 The patient's necrotizing enterocolitis was cured with the help of hyperbaric oxygenotherapy.

 Canadian Relevance